What does it mean to major in interdisciplinary studies?

 Accountancy, Business Administration, Computer Science, Criminal Justice, Education, Engineering, Entrepreneurship, Geology, Intelligence & Security Studies, Journalism, Law Studies, Manufacturing, Recreation Administration

 Emma Willoughby (minors in biological science, mathematics, psychology ’13)

-“Entering university I was interested in medical school.
+“Entering the university I was interested in medical school.
 But my science courses lacked world context.
 I began to ask questions like, “Why do people get sick in the first place?”
-The book Mountains Beyond Mountains got me thinking more about public health systems, policy, and politics.
-I thought sociology might help me better understand how economics, gender, race, geography, and political systems affect health outcomes and health inequalities.”
+The book Mountains Beyond Mountains got me thinking more about public health systems, policy, and politics.”

 Emma was a member of several honor societies including Phi Kappa Phi, a photographer for theatre productions, an opinion writer for the Daily Mississippian newspaper, tutor with the Writing Center, psychology teaching assistant, researcher with the Center for Population Studies, and founding member of the Food Bank on campus.
 She participated in a bioethics fellowship at the UM Medical Center to better understand the health care system.
 She then conducted ethnographic research examining health networks at a community health center in Clarksdale for her honors thesis.

 After graduation Emma attended the London School of Economics for a masters in international health policy, then worked with former UM Chancellor Dr. Dan Jones in the Center for Obesity Research at the UM Medical Center.
 Her research on the overlap of nutrition policy, trade policy, development, gender and race fuels her current interest in rising obesity trends.
-She plans to pursue a Ph.D. in health policy or development after teaching and travel in Asia.
+She is pursuing a Ph.D. in health policy after teaching and traveling in Asia.